Aadi1909/musicplayer/readme.md

 ![Music Player Preview](./preview.png)

-A modern, user-friendly web-based music player built with Node.js, Express, and Tailwind CSS.
-This app lets you play your local MP3 files in a beautiful, responsive interface with interactive features like song liking, repeat-once, shuffle, and dynamic album art fetched from Pixabay API.
+A modern, user-friendly web-based music player built with Node.js, Express, Tailwind CSS, and AWS S3 integration.
+This app lets you play your local MP3 files or stream songs directly from AWS S3 in a beautiful, responsive interface with interactive features like song liking, repeat-once, shuffle, and dynamic album art fetched from Pixabay API.

 ---

 ## 🎵 Features That Make Your Music Experience Exceptional

 - **🎶 Song Selection Made Easy:**
-  - Automatically detects `.mp3` files from your local `public/Music` folder.
+  - Automatically detects `.mp3` files from your local `public/Music` folder or streams songs from AWS S3.
   - Choose songs effortlessly from a dropdown menu.

 - **🎛️ Intuitive Playback Controls:**